eltonjohnfanboy/CNNArchitectures/resnet-implementation/README.md

 The baseline architecture is inspired by VGG nets, with 3x3 convolutions and specific design rules.
 Downsampling is achieved using convolutional layers with a stride of 2.
 Skip connections are directly used when input and output dimensions match.
 When dimensions differ, two options are considered: identity mapping with zero-padding or 1x1 convolutions to match dimensions.

-The implementation involves standard practices such as image resizing, random cropping, mean subtraction, color jittering, BatchNorm, Kaiming weight initialization, and an AGD optimizer.
+The implementation involves standard practices such as image resizing, random cropping, mean subtraction, color jittering, BatchNorm, Kaiming weight initialization, and a SGD optimizer.
 No dropout is used, and learning rate scheduling is applied.

 ## Experiments